tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

+= UNRELEASED =
+* Add a 'Delete' link in the track edit modal, so you don't have to use a bulk action to delete a single track

 = v1.6 =
 * Add option for setting the map tile attribution, as required by most tile services and data providers like OSM.
 If non-empty, the attribution is